-Individuals to whom this policy applies all have an important role to play in promoting awareness and contributing to a positive and safe work environment.
+Individuals to whom this Policy applies all have an important role to play in promoting awareness and contributing to a positive and safe work environment.

-While this policy only applies to persons who occupy the positions listed above, the OLP's commitment to a workplace free from discrimination, harassment and violence includes a commitment to take reasonable action in response to any incident of workplace discrimination, harassment or violence, regardless of the identity of the accused.
+While this Policy only applies to Workers who occupy the positions listed above, the OLP's commitment to a workplace free from discrimination, harassment and violence includes a commitment to take reasonable action in response to any incident of workplace discrimination, harassment or violence, regardless of the identity of the respondent.

-This Policy upholds the Ontario Human Rights Code (the "Code"), and is a requirement under section 32.0.1 of the Occupational Health and Safety Act ("OHSA").
-This policy must be applied in accordance with the Code and the OHSA, as well as in accordance with other applicable legislation (including, but not limited to, the Accessibility for Ontarians with Disabilities Act, 2005 ("AODA") and the Criminal Code of Canada.
+This Policy upholds the Ontario Human Rights Code, R.S.O.
+1990, c.
+H.19 (the "Code"), and is a requirement under section 32.0.1 of the Occupational Health and Safety Act, R.S.O.
+1990, c.
+O.1 ("OHSA").
+This policy must be applied in accordance with the Code and the OHSA, as well as in accordance with other applicable legislation (including, but not limited to, the Accessibility for Ontarians with Disabilities Act, 2005, S.O.
+2005, c.11 ("AODA") and the Criminal Code of Canada, R.S.C., 1985, c.
+C-46.

-This policy covers workplace discrimination, harassment and violence as defined and prohibited under the Code and the OHSA.
+This Policy covers workplace discrimination, harassment and violence as defined and prohibited under the Code and the OHSA.